bmwant/hapless/README.md

 $ hap status
 ```

+See [USAGE.md](https://github.com/bmwant/hapless/blob/main/USAGE.md) for the complete list of commands and available parameters.

 ### Contribute

 See [DEVELOP.md](https://github.com/bmwant/hapless/blob/main/DEVELOP.md) to setup your local development environment and feel free to create a pull request with a new feature.